fiskl-accounting/help-docs/docs/Core-Features/Quotes/sending-quotes.md

 Consider your client's preferences when choosing between email and messaging apps for quote delivery.
 :::

-## Best practices for sending Quotes
+## Best practices for sending quotes

 - Double-check all quote details before sending
 - Use custom emails for a personalized touch with regular clients